Blog

 • AI search engines cite sites with structured data far more often than those without it

-• JSON-LD is the only schema format that matters: AI systems parse it faster than microdata or RDFa
+• JSON-LD is the only schema format that matters because AI systems parse it faster, cleaner, and more reliably than microdata or RDFa

-• FAQPage, HowTo, Article, and Product schema drive most AI citations because they match answer formats
+• FAQPage, HowTo, Article, and Product schema drive most AI citations because they match how AI formats answers

-• Maintouch audits your site for missing schema and pushes fixes directly through your CMS
+• Maintouch audits for missing or broken schema and pushes fixes directly through your CMS, automatically

 Why AI Search Engines Rely on Structured Data

-Structured data gives AI engines explicit context.
-It tells them "this is a product, here's the price, here's the review score" or "this is an FAQ, here's the question, here's the answer."
-Without it, AI has to guess.
-And when AI guesses, it pulls from sites that made the information easier to parse.
+Structured data gives AI engines that explicit context.
+"This is a product, here's the price, here's the review score."
+"This is an FAQ, here's the question, here's the answer."
+Without those signals, the AI has to infer what your page is about from unstructured prose.
+And when it's inferring, it defaults to whichever source made the information easiest to extract.

 The Citation Economy: How Structured Data Affects AI Visibility in 2026

 Traditional SEO was a fight for position one.
-If you ranked first, you got the click.
-If you ranked eleventh, you got nothing.
+Rank first, get the click.
+Rank eleventh, get nothing.
+Simple math, brutal outcome.

-AI search changed that.
-Now it's about citations, not rankings.
-When someone asks ChatGPT or Perplexity a question, the AI pulls from multiple sources and cites them in the answer.
-Your goal isn't to rank number one anymore.
-It's to be one of the 3-5 sources the AI chooses to cite.
+AI search flipped the economics.
+When someone asks ChatGPT or Perplexity a question, the AI pulls from multiple sources and cites them inline.
+You're no longer competing for a single blue link.
+You're competing to be one of 3-5 sources the AI selects for its answer.
+Different game, different selection criteria.

 JSON-LD vs Other Formats: What Works Best for AI Systems